vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 vlayer executes Solidity code off-chain and proves the correctness of that execution on-chain.
 For that purpose, it fetches (state and) storage data and verifies it with storage proofs.
 Storage proofs prove that a piece of storage is part of a block with a specific hash.
 Hence, the storage proof is 'connected' to a certain block hash.
 However, they don't guarantee that the block with the specific hash actually exists on the chain.
 This verification needs to be done later with an on-chain smart contract.

-Vlayer provides time-travel functionality.
+vlayer provides time-travel functionality.
 As a result, state and storage proofs are not 'connected' to a single block hash, but to multiple block hashes.
 To ensure that these hashes exist on the chain, two things need to be done:

 1. First, it needs to be proven that all the hashes belong to the same chain.
 However, the blocks might belong to an imaginary chain and not a real one.
 That's why a second step is needed.
 2. Second, the latest hash needs to be verified on-chain.